 The intramural fields north of campus were named after him- The Whitaker Sports Complex .

-Universities understood that sports could enhance the brand of the university more than the classroom so there was a building boom for sports facilites.
+Universities finally understood that sports enhanced the brand of the university more than the classroom so there was a building boom for sports facilities.

 First SWC Championship for Texas

 Largest crowd ever in the history of the state watch the Texas Longhorns and Texas A & M play football.
 Texas A&M was undefeated and unscored on in 1920 and Texas was also undefeated.
 The Longhorns won the game on a trick play in the last minutes of the game.
 Berry Whitaker’s team was SWC champs.